Last updated September 19, 2025.

 - Based on rest results, decide whether to deploy the patch.

-At scale, this process can become quite time-consuming.
+At scale, this process becomes time-consuming.
 This is one of the main reasons that companies turn to Corsica Technologies for patch management.

 How can I measure patch management effectiveness and compliance?

-You can measure patch management effectiveness through KPIs like patch compliance rate, mean time to patch, and vulnerability remediation rate.
+You can measure patch management effectiveness with the right KPIs (key performance indicators).
+Use KPIs like patch compliance rate, mean time to patch, and vulnerability remediation rate.
 Depending on the systems in question, you may want to use more than one of these measures.

 Patch compliance rate

-This is a measure of the percentage of systems that have received the latest patches that were approved for deployment.
+This is a measure of the percentage of systems that have received the latest approved patches.
 It’s expressed as the number of patched systems divided by the total number of systems under management.

 Mean time to patch (MTTP)